 If you’re attempting to get an early start to your epic beach day (and we certainly suggest you do – see #33), you’ve got to bite the bullet and get as much of your packing done the night before.
 Once your kids are tucked in for the night, push through that urge to immediately put your feet up and turn on Real Housewives.
 Take 10 minutes to prep and it will ultimately save you ½ an hour in the morning, as once your kiddos are up, everything will take at least 3 times as long.

 Let’s face it, the less skin exposed to the sun’s powerful rays, the better.
 That’s less skin to potentially get burned, and less skin you have to worry about re-applying sunscreen to all day long.
-There are plenty of super stylish rash guards for babies, toddlers and big kids out there, just make sure you get one with UPF of 30+.
+There are plenty of stylish sun protection swimwear options for babies, toddlers and big kids out there, just make sure you get one with UPF 30+.

 Guys, this one is a must-do.
 We know it’s just one more thing to think about as you frantically try to get out the door, but if you don’t do it before you hit the sand, you’re going to start your beach day totally frazzled by trying to chase excited we’re-finally-at-the-beach-mode kids to stop and get covered in white gunk.
 Not.
 Going.
 To.
 Happen.
 Well, not without major bribes or consequences that is, and who wants to start off your enjoyable day at the beach like that.
 Plus, rubbing in sunscreen on sandy legs is a lesson in exfoliation your kids aren’t interested in learning.